Fivell/policies/src/pages/policies/breach_policy.md

    - Resolution steps taken to mitigate the breach and prevent future occurrences.
-9. Workforce Training: Versionista shall train all members of its workforce on the policies and procedures with respect to ePHI as necessary and appropriate for the members to carry out their job responsibilities.
+9. Workforce Training: Versionista shall train all members of its workforce on the policies and procedures with respect to PHI or PII as necessary and appropriate for the members to carry out their job responsibilities.
    Workforce members shall also be trained as to how to identify and report breaches within the organization.
 10. Complaints: Versionista must provide a process for individuals to make complaints concerning the organization's patient privacy policies and procedures or its compliance with such policies and procedures.